IosifSpulber/GT/Stats/README.md

 Go to the `GT.xlsx` spreadsheet now.
 It already has some sample data.
 Clear it to make way for the new one.

-Select all the similar looking block (as per the headers in the raw audit) - up to *"Cummulative"*.
+Select all of the similar looking block (as per the headers in the raw audit) - up to *"Cummulative"*.
 After all is selected, press **Delete**.

 ![Turning on filter](img/delete.PNG)